etShaw-zh/HINA/Paper/paper.md

   - Provides methods for clustering nodes in a heterogeneous interaction network according to shared interaction structure [@feng2024heterogenous], to automatically learn the number of clusters from heterogeneity in the interaction data to find a mesoscale representation.
 Utilizes a novel method based on data compression for parsimonious inference.
-If the input is a tripartite representation of heterogenous interaction network, the function also returns the projected bipartite networks of the related constructs of individuals within each cluster.
+If the input is a tripartite representation of heterogeneous interaction network, the function also returns the projected bipartite networks of the related constructs of individuals within each cluster.

 - **Network visualization** (hina.visualization)